avichaljadeja2002/omni-planner/Tailored Engineering Standards for Senior Project.md

 ### e.
 Identify and plan for the necessary enabling systems or services needed to support the architecture definition process.
 #### a. 'j'
 #### b.
 Slack allows a buffer for unexpected needs and enables teams to “meet commitments” by accommodating minor adjustments in the plan (Ch.
 7).
 #### c.
-We used google calendar API to ensure system met expectation of external calendar linking.
+We used the Google Calendar API to ensure the system met expectations of external calendar linking.
 ### f.
 Obtain or acquire access to the enabling systems or services to be used.
 #### a. 'j'
 #### b.
 Beck explains that “everyone on the team should be involved in planning” (Ch.
 12), ensuring access and transparency across all resources.